hendisantika/spring-boot-multi-tenancy-mysql/README.md

 ---

-**Note**: This implementation demonstrates the core infrastructure for dynamic multi-tenancy with database-per-tenant isolation.
-The user management, authentication, and tenant provisioning components are fully functional.
-Product CRUD operations require transaction management refinement (see [Known Issues](#known-issues)).
+**Note**: This implementation demonstrates a production-ready dynamic multi-tenancy system with database-per-tenant isolation.
+All components are fully functional, including user management, JWT authentication, tenant provisioning, and complete CRUD operations with proper transaction management using Hibernate's native multi-tenancy support.